-Maintaining records of air quality tests allows employers to document atmospheric hazards, and to ascertain the effectiveness of controls (especially ventilation) and implement additional controls if necessary.
-Accordingly, these requirements prevent serious injury and death to employees who work on underground construction projects.
-In addition, these records provide an efficient means for employees to evaluate the accuracy and effectiveness of an employer's exposure reduction program, and for OSHA compliance officers to determine that employers performed the required tests and implemented appropriate controls.
+Maintaining records of air-quality tests allow employers to document atmospheric hazards, and to ascertain the effectiveness of controls (especially Start Printed Page 74541ventilation) and implement additional controls if necessary.
+Accordingly, these requirements prevent serious injury and death to employees who work on underground-construction projects.
+In addition, these records provide an efficient means for employees to evaluate the accuracy and effectiveness of an employer's exposure-reduction program, and for OSHA compliance officers to determine that employers performed the required tests and implemented appropriate controls.

 OSHA has a particular interest in comments on the following issues: